radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

-.. note:: You change to the ComputePilot sandbox directory
+.. note:: You can change to the ComputePilot sandbox directory
         (``/tmp/sagapilot.sandbox`` in the above example) to see the raw logs and output files of the ComputePilot agent(s) ``[pilot-<uid>]`` as well as the working directories and output of the individual ComputeUnits (``[task-<uid>]``).